sass-mq/sass-mq/README.md

     // (i.e. when $mq-responsive is set to 'false').
     $mq-static-breakpoint: desktop;

+    // If you want to display the currently active breakpoint in the top
+    // right corner of your site during development, set this to 'true'.
+    $mq-show-breakpoints: true;

     @import 'path/to/mq';
     ```
 3. Play around with `mq()` (see below)